BheemaK/mobileAutomationPlaywright/README.md

-# agl.electrifynow.automation
+# Appscore playwright framework which includes Web application, API and Mobile Automation
-Playwright automation framework for AGL
+Playwright automation framework for Appscore which includes mobile automation